mspass-team/mspass/docs/source/user_manual/memory_management.rst

 we summarize what we know about memory use predictions for this important subset of possible workflows.

-We need to first define some symbols we need to use for formulas we develop below:
+We need to first define some symbols we use for formulas we develop below:

 -  Let :math:`N` denote the number of data objects loaded into the